 - Lack of information about the origin of the coffee

 - Can tend towards a slightly burnt flavor

-Because it comes from Volcanica, you can trust the quality will be high, and that it will be freshly roasted the day you order it.
-This helps to preserve the complex and layered flavors that are a real treasure in a low acid coffee.
-Medium bodied, and with a silky texture, its flavor starts out with an aromatically herbal flourish, bringing to mind freshly cut grass and lavender.
+Because it comes from Volcanica, you can trust the quality of this Costa Rican coffee will be high, and that it will be freshly roasted the day you order it.
+This helps to preserve the complex and layered flavors that are a real treasure in low acid coffee beans.
+Medium bodied, and with a silky texture, its flavor profile consists of aromatically herbal flourish, bringing to mind freshly cut grass and lavender.
 It then develops into a chocolatey taste that has a hint of molasses and even a touch of tobacco.